spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 spring.datasource.url=jdbc:mysql://10.98.214.235:3306/dataflow
 ```

-If you rune in Cloud Foundry or Kubernetes, add the following property to `src/main/resources/application.properties`:
+If you run in Cloud Foundry or Kubernetes, add the following property to `src/main/resources/application.properties`:

 ```
 spring.integration.jdbc.initialize-schema=always